essaji/Complete-Sahih-Bukhari-Json/README.md

 # Complete Sahih Bukhari in Json

-This project is a web scrapper which scrappes all the Sahi Hadith from http://www.sahih-bukhari.com/
+This project is a web scrapper which scrappes all the Sahid Hadiths from http://www.sahih-bukhari.com/ & save it in JSON format.